Where To Eat In Carroll GardensHere are all the best places to eat in Carroll Gardens, Brooklyn's most relaxing neighborhood

 Santo Brúklin is a Brazilian spot that does an excellent job with traditional dishes like feijoada and moqueca, but makes a great burger, too.
 Brunch in the dining room or heated backyard is very popular, probably because of the perfect caipirinhas and fun fusion dishes like fried chicken with yucca waffles.
 Get at least one order of the pão de queijo.
 Their version of Brazilian cheese bread comes with a side of ground, spicy ’nduja that makes it arguably the best version of PDQ in NYC.

 There’s a lot of Italian food in Carroll Gardens, and our favorite restaurant for it is Frankies 457.
-Everything here tastes homemade in the best way possible.
-It’s simple and reasonably priced, and you might lie awake some nights thinking about the sausage in their orecchiette.
-The brick-walled space is also charming, and there’s a great backyard.
+Everything here tastes homemade, it’s simple and reasonably priced, and you might lie awake some nights thinking about the sausage in their orecchiette.
+The brick-walled space is charming, and there’s a great backyard.
 Feel free to bring your kids, your parents, or a date—everyone will like this place.
 They don’t take reservations, however, so be prepared to stop by, put your name in, and go grab a drink while you wait for your table.

 A pizza place from the people behind Frankies 457 Spuntino and Franks Wine Bar, F&F is located in a converted garage between these two very good Italian spots.
 But unlike its neighbors, F&F is a counter-service slice shop with a rotating list of minimal toppings.
 The crust is crispy, the sauce is incredible, and the cheese tastes like it was just delivered by a friendly dairy farmer hours before being baked.
 There’s a nice sidewalk patio out front where you can stare lovingly at your half-finished slice, and wonder how many of the world’s problems could be solved by bringing together a few people who treat bread like a vitamin.